Hog

 • trimRight(arg: string, char?: string): string

-• splitByString(separator: string, str: string, maxParts?: int): string[]
+• splitByString(separator: string, str: string, maxParts?: integer): string[]

 • jsonParse(arg: string): any

-• jsonStringify(arg: object): string
+• jsonStringify(arg: object, indent = 0): string

 • base64Encode(arg: string): string